magoo/risk-measurement/docs/_sources/reading.rst.txt

 Specific Scenarios
 ~~~~~~~~~~~~~~~~~~
 This section contains supporting reading for specific scenario building.
+The "Scenario" is frequently used language in modern approaches to risk analysis.

+  This form of the scenario is produced immediately from fault tree analyses and similar methods associated
+  with engineering safety studies (i.e., nuclear reactor safety studies).
+Each scenario represents a unique
+  concatenation of events.

+.. [#] K. D. Wall, DRMI, Naval Postgraduate School, July 29, 2011, The Kaplan and Garrick Definition of Risk and its Application to Managerial Decision Problems https://my.nps.edu/documents/103424423/106950799/DRMI+Working+Paper+2011-3.pdf/bad99104-b54b-4646-9d92-45e16c2f80d8

 .. [#] Wikipedia contributors.
 (2018, June 24).
 Clarity test.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 17:49, November 8, 2018, from https://en.wikipedia.org/w/index.php?title=Clarity_test&oldid=847323771